 To redirect traffic, I first needed to understand how buyers actually discover items.

-• I reviewed related past research
+• Reviewed related past research

-• I sent out a survey
+• Sent out a survey

 We know buyers care about shipping, but only 0.4% of users used the Shipping filter.
 57% of users said they were unaware of the Shipping filter.